 Bletchley Park’s mission was once one of the world’s best-kept secrets.
 Breaking the German Enigma Code and Lorenz ciphers played a key role in the UK’s fight against Germany.
-It helped the Allies score war-changing wins in Europe – and later the Pacific – giving them a necessary edge against the Nazis.
+It helped the Allies score war-changing wins in Europe – and later the Pacific – giving them a necessary edge against the Germans.

 Those chosen to work at Bletchley Park often had no idea what they were signing up for.
 The hiring process was secretive, and each new hire was made to sign the Official Secrets Act (1939).
-Only when they arrived in Buckinghamshire did they learn their task was to decipher the code the Nazis believed was unbreakable.
+Only when they arrived in Buckinghamshire did they learn their task was to decipher the code the Germans believed was unbreakable.

 The project was run by the Government Code and Cypher School.
 Everyone had their own duties, which were performed in huts throughout the sprawling estate.
 They used new technology, such as the Bombe machine, to break the codes, and it’s estimated 10,000 personnel were working at Bletchley Park and its outstations by January 1945.